Centralisers of linear growth automorphisms of free groups: Proof of the theorem

 Any element centralising $\Phi$ will centralise any power of $\Phi$, so any element of $C(\Phi)$ can be realised as a graph of groups automorphism of $\GG$ which preserves twistors.
 The following proposition is largely a precise statement of some of the consequences of this theorem.

-\begin{prop} Given a linear growth outer automorphism, $\Phi$, there is a minimal, co-compact $G=F_n$ tree, $T$ with $\widehat{C}(\Phi) \leq \Aut^T(F_n)$.
-In particular, $\widehat{C}(\Phi)$ acts on $T$ and this action is compatible with the inclusions $G \leq M \leq \widehat{C}(\Phi)$.
-The $G$- and $M$-stabilisers of this action have the following properties: \begin{itemize} \item Each $G$-vertex stabiliser $G_v$ is a finitely generated free group of rank at least 2, \item Each $M$-vertex stabiliser, $M_v$, is virtually $G_v \times \Z$, \item Each $G$-edge stabiliser, $G_e$, is maximal infinite cyclic, and in particular malnormal. \item Each $M$-edge stabiliser, $M_e$, is $G_e \rtimes \Z$ and hence is either free abelian of rank 2, or the Klein bottle group. \end{itemize} In fact, each vertex stabiliser $M_v$ may be written as $G_v \rtimes_{\Phi^{t(v)} \mid_{G_v}} \Z$, where $t(v)$ is the minimal positive power such that $\Phi$ has a representative preserving $G_v$ (equivalently, every representative preserves the $G$-orbit of $v$, and some representative stabilises it), and the restriction to $G_v$ of any such representative induces a finite order outer automorphism $\Phi^{t(v)} \mid_{G_v}$.
+\begin{prop} Given a linear growth outer automorphism $\Phi$ there is a minimal, co-compact $G=F_n$ tree $T$ with $\widehat{C}(\Phi) \leq \Aut^T(F_n)$.
+In particular, $\widehat{C}(\Phi)$ acts on $T$ -- perhaps inverting some edges -- and this action is compatible with the inclusions $G \leq M \leq \widehat{C}(\Phi)$.
+After subdividing as necessary, the $G$- and $M$-stabilisers of this action have the following properties: \begin{itemize} \item Each $G$-vertex stabiliser $G_v$ is a finitely generated free group of rank at least 2, unless it is a subdivision vertex, in which case it is maximal infinite cyclic, \item Each $M$-vertex stabiliser $M_v$ is virtually $G_v \times \Z$, \item Each $G$-edge stabiliser $G_e$ is maximal infinite cyclic, and in particular malnormal. \item Each $M$-edge stabiliser $M_e$ is $G_e \rtimes \Z$ and hence is either free abelian of rank 2, or the Klein bottle group. \end{itemize} In fact, each vertex stabiliser $M_v$ may be written as $G_v \rtimes_{\Phi^{t(v)} \mid_{G_v}} \Z$, where $t(v)$ is the minimal positive power such that $\Phi$ has a representative preserving $G_v$ (equivalently, every representative preserves the $G$-orbit of $v$, and some representative stabilises it), and the restriction to $G_v$ of any such representative induces a finite order outer automorphism $\Phi^{t(v)} \mid_{G_v}$.

 \end{prop} \begin{proof} By Theorem~\ref{lineartodehn}, there is a graph of groups $\GG$ on which $\Phi$ is realised as a root of an efficient Dehn twist.
 The tree $T$ is the Bass--Serre tree for this graph of groups.
 Any element centralising $\Phi$ also centralises all powers $\Phi^k$.
 By considering the power which is a Dehn Twist, we see from Theorem~\ref{thm:CohenLustigConjugacy} that every element of $C(\Phi)$ can be realised as an automorphism of $\GG$.
 By Proposition~\ref{prop:gog_auts_act}, this means $C(\Phi)$ is contained in $\Out^T(G)$, and so $\widehat{C}(\Phi)$ is contained in $\Aut^T(F_n)$.